neymarjimoh/vueflix/README.md

 # vueflix
 A One page Netflix simple clone built with Vuejs and Vuetify.

-You can demo [here](http://vueflix.vercel.app/) and preview a trailer by clicking on a video then wait a little for it to displayed.
+You can demo [here](http://vueflix.vercel.app/) and preview a trailer by clicking on a video then wait a little for it to be displayed.

 ## Getting started